ROCm/aomp/README.md

 The last release of AOMP is version 0.6-3.
 Currently version 0.6-4 is under development.

-AOMP is an experimental PROTOTYPE that is intended to support multiple programming models including OpenMP 4.5+, , HIP, and cuda clang.
+AOMP is an experimental compiler that is intended to support multiple programming models including OpenMP, HIP, device OpenCL, and cuda clang.
 It supports offloading to multiple GPU acceleration targets(multi-target).
-It also supports different host platforms such as AMD64, PPC64LE, and AARCH64. (multi-platform).

 The bin directory of this repository contains a README.md and build scripts needed to build and install AOMP.
-However, we recommend that you install from the debian or rpm packages described below.
+However, we recommend that you install from the debian or rpm packages described in the [install page](docs/INSTALL.md).

 Attention Users!
-Use this repository for issues.
+Please use this repository for issues.
 Do not put issues in the source code repositories.
-Before creating an issue, you may want to see the developers list of TODOs.
-See link below.

 Table of contents
 -----------------